openconfig/gribi/doc/specification.md

 #### 4.1.4.1 Client Election In `SINGLE_PRIMARY`

 gRIBI server does not participate in the election process, rather it consumes the election result.
-Election result is reflected in the `ModifyRequest.election_id` sent by clients. gRIBI server treats the client of the highest election ID as the primary client.
+The election result is reflected in the `ModifyRequest.election_id` sent by clients.
+Particularly, the "winner" on an election with ID = `X` is the only client that should both update the current election ID with value `X`, and use it in subsequent programming operations.
+The gRIBI server treats the client of the highest election ID as the primary client.

-When a client's election ID changed, the client should send a `ModifyRequest` with only the `ModifyRequest.election_id` populated.
+When a client is elected as the leader (i.e., "wins" a new election), the client should send a `ModifyRequest` containing the ID of the election that it "won" to the server.
+This update should be sent regardless of whether the client was previously the leader, or not. with only the `ModifyRequest.election_id` populated.
 The device should respond with a `ModifyResponse` that has only the `election_id` field populated.
 The `ModifyResponse.election_id` by the server should be the highest election ID